cockroachdb/docs/v21.2/node-shutdown.md

 ### Drain a node manually

-You can drain a node separately from decommissioning the node or terminating the node process.
+You can use [`cockroach node drain`]((cockroach-node.html)) to drain a node separately from decommissioning the node or terminating the node process.

-1. Run the [`cockroach node drain`](cockroach-node.html) command, specifying the ID of the node to drain (and optionally a custom [drain timeout](#drain-timeout) to allow draining more time to complete):
+1. Run the `cockroach node drain` command, specifying the ID of the node to drain (and optionally a custom [drain timeout](#drain-timeout) to allow draining more time to complete):

     {% include_cached copy-clipboard.html %}
     ~~~